Make-School-Courses/DevOps-Security/02-Lesson02/attacks.md

 ## Activities
   - DNS Attacks
-    - I do, we do (related to DNS attacks)
+    - I do, we do (related to DNS attacks) ...
+Need to define this
   - Discussion about data-leaks and implications (pair)
     - Talk about repercussions
   - Look up what data you have public on the Internet